day8/re-frame/docs/on-stable-dom-handlers.md

 What a difference that new one makes!!
 Now, every time `parent` is re-rendered, `child` will also be re-rendered.
 Every time.
-Reagent's efficiency checks which try to avoid unnecessary work are broken when one prop is an anonymous function because the value "this time' does not test `=` to last time, even though we can see they are the same function.
+Reagent's efficiency checks which try to avoid unnecessary work are broken when one prop is an anonymous function because the value "this time" does not test `=` to last time, even though we can see they are the same function.